 Retaining Walls & Steps

-Retaining walls can be used for a variety of reasons in landscaping.
+Retaining walls can be used for a variety of reasons in landscaping and outdoor living design.
 Not only can adding retaining walls add aesthetic value to a landscape, but they can also be used to address issues and remedy problems.
 For example, retaining walls can aid in the correction of a drainage issue within an area.
 During the design process, any existing issues will be taken into consideration so as to create the most helpful solution as well as add interest, beauty and value to your property.

 The Construction Process